 For the best protection of electrical components, KEB recommends using Mersen High Speed Class J fuses.
 These fuses can take the place of a standard Class J fuse; however, they perform like a semiconductor fuse.

-If you’d like to learn more about KEB control and automation solutions, you can reach us through the Contact Us page.
+If you’d like to learn more about KEB control and automation solutions, you can reach us through the Contact Us page or complete the form below.

 Figure 2: Littelfuse.
 (2010).
 UL maximum allowable Ipeak and I2t values for several types of fuses.
 [Digital image] Retrieved Sept.
 17, 2017.